RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

 Lots/serial number field
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Serial numbers can be entered directly into the Serial Numbers field on a receipt or delivery order.
+Serial numbers can be entered directly into the :guilabel:`Serial Numbers` field on a receipt or
+delivery order.

 .. image:: serial_numbers/enter-in-field.png
    :align: center
    :alt: Select value for Serial Number field on receipt.

 .. important::
-   To make the Serial Numbers field visible on a receipt or delivery order, click the
+   To make the :guilabel:`Serial Numbers` field visible on a receipt or delivery order, click the
-   :icon:`oi-settings-adjust` :guilabel:`(Adjust Settings)` icon, and ensure the box next to Serial
+   :icon:`oi-settings-adjust` :guilabel:`(Adjust Settings)` icon, and in the drop-down menu, tick the :guilabel:`Serial
-   Numbers is checked.
+   Numbers` checkbox.

    .. figure:: serial_numbers/field-visible.png
       :align: center
       :alt: Allow Serial Numbers field to show on a receipt or delivery order.

+      Example **Serial Numbers** field on a delivery order.
+On the right of `Butter Croissant`, is a blue **Stock move** icon.

 .. _inventory/product_management/stock-move: